onap/dcaegen2/docs/sections/installation_heat.rst

     MultiService       {{PREFIX}}-multi-service      10.0.14.1
     Private DNS        {{PREFIX}}-dns-server         10.0.100.1
     ==============     ==========================    ==========================
+* Each of the above VMs will also be associated with a floating IP address from the external network.
 * A list of DCAE VMs, launched by the {{PREFIX}}-dcae-bootstrap VM.
-These VMs are also connected to the OAM network and associated with floating IP addresses on teh external network.
-What's different is that their OAM IP addresses are DHCP assigned, not statically assigned.
+These VMs are also connected to the OAM network and associated with floating IP addresses on the external network.
+What's different is that their OAM IP addresses are DHCP assigned.
 The table below lists the DCAE VMs that are deployed for R1 use stories.

     =====================     ============================
     DCAE Role                 VM (Neutron) hostname(s)